vineethprabhakaran/jsWorkshop/README.md

-# A Dip of JavaScript
+# A quick deep dive into the basics of JavaScript

 ## Strings in Javascript
 ### 20 String functions: